 SEO stands for Search Engine Optimisation.
 Search engines rank websites based on specific parameters they deem most important and they do so at no cost to the website owners.
 These organic search results appear between Google Ads and is the best option for long-term results.

 Where Google ads can be seen as “Bribing” for your teacher or Google, Organic SEO is like that teacher’s pet we all had in class who did everything perfectly for the teacher and in turn always got great results.
 Google loves it when you listen to its algorithm and this results in higher rankings for your website.

 What this service includes is us making sure that your website is always ticking all the boxes that are needed to get you on that 1st page organically.

 Although this is often thought of as the free alternative as you are not paying Google, it actually does work out more expensive as it involves a lot of input from the person running it.

-In some cases where you have a niche market it happens quicker than others but SEO is all about the long run for the win, where results can take up to 3 months to start showing.
-So it is not a quick fix but more so a long term investment.
+In some cases where you have a niche market, it happens quicker than in others but SEO is all about the long run for the win, where results can take up to 3 months to start showing.
+So it is not a quick fix but more so a long-term investment.

-This service would start off at around R3500 and goes up with the amount of keywords you are wanting to rank for.
+This service would start off at around R3500 and goes up with the number of keywords you are wanting to rank for.